slimsuite/pafscaff/README.md

 overhanging query scaffold regions (min. length 10).
 The alternating case of these gaps makes them easy to identify later.

-See [PAFScaff.md](./PAFScaff.md), <https://slimsuite.github.io/pafscaff/> for more information.
+For more information, please see [PAFScaff.md](./PAFScaff.md), or <https://slimsuite.github.io/pafscaff/>.
 General SLiMSuite run documentation can be found at <https://github.com/slimsuite/SLiMSuite>.

 **NOTE:** PAFScaff is under development and documentation might be a bit sparse.
 Please contact the author or